-In March 2012, we entered into a non-cancellable agreement to lease a building to be constructed in Mountain View, California, adjacent to our headquarters office.
-The term of the operating lease is ten years and the monthly base rent is approximately \$0.6 million for the first year of the lease.
+In March 2012, we entered into an agreement to lease a building to be constructed in Mountain View, California, adjacent to our headquarters office.
+The term of the operating lease is ten years from the date the building is delivered to us and the base rent is approximately \$0.6 million for the first year of the lease.
 The base rent increases annually by 3%.
-Future minimum payments related to this operating lease are estimated to total \$6.8 million over the ten-year term of the lease, but may differ depending on actual rentable square footage.
+Future minimum payments related to this operating lease are estimated to total \$6.8 million over the ten-year term of the lease plus our proportionate share of certain operating expenses, insurance costs and taxes for each calendar year during the lease, but may differ depending on actual rentable square footage.
 Lease payments are expected to begin in the second or third quarter of 2013, although the actual commencement of lease payments will depend upon the date of completion and delivery of the newly constructed building.

-Upon signing the lease agreement, we entered into a financial guarantee consisting of a standby letter of credit for \$0.6 million, which may be reduced in increments of 25% of the original amount thereof on the first, second and third anniversaries of the commencement date, subject to our compliance with the applicable conditions to such reductions set forth in the lease.
+Upon signing the Mountain View, California lease agreement, we entered into a financial guarantee consisting of a standby letter of credit for \$0.6 million, which may be reduced in increments of 25% of the original amount thereof on the first, second and third anniversaries of the commencement date, subject to our compliance with the applicable conditions to such reductions set forth in the lease.